tributech-solutions/tributech-docs/docs/guides/guide-integrate-data-source.md

 ## Prerequisites

-Bevor you can connect data sources, you have to create the metadata for a dataset.
+Before you can connect data sources, you have to create the metadata for a dataset.
 If you haven't already created one, follow the instructions of the [Create a Dataset](/guides/guide-integrate-data-source/#prerequisits) guide.

 Once you created a dataset, you can click on the button **View Dataset** to show all the sources and streams that it contains: